Eclectic-Sheep/sheeprl/howto/model_manager.md

 ## Delete, Transition and Download Models
 The MLFlow model manager enables the deletion of the registered models, moving them from one stage to another or downloading them.
 [This notebook](../examples/model_manager.ipynb) contains a tutorial on how to use the MLFlow model manager.
-We recommend taking a look to see what bees the model manager makes available.
+We recommend taking a look to see what APIs the model manager makes available.